 Psychologists aim to provide patients with a confidential, non-judgemental space to explore their thoughts and feelings about hair loss.
 They can help patients understand what hair loss means to them: what do they think about when they consider losing their hair?
 What worries them the most?
 How does this make them feel?

-What practical advice can a psychologist give for managing emotions through hair loss?
+What practical advice can a psychologist give for dealing with hair loss from chemotherapy mentally?

-Thinking through practical solutions to problems is a good starting point, for example, urging them to ask their doctors questions and have a good understanding of what might happen to their hair, cutting it themselves prior to treatment if it’s common for hair to fall out and finding out about wig options.
-This can help reduce uncertainty and in turn alleviate anxiety and provide patients with a stronger sense of agency.
+Thinking through practical solutions to problems is a good starting point.
+Make sure to ask your doctors questions to gain a good understanding of what might happen to your hair.
+You may also consider cutting it yourself prior to treatment where it’s common for hair to fall out and research wig options.
+This can help reduce uncertainty and in turn alleviate anxiety whilst providing a stronger sense of agency.

-Alongside psychological support, it is also important for patients to develop their own social support networks of people also experiencing hair changes.
+Alongside psychological support, it is also important to develop your own social support network of people who are also experiencing hair changes.
 This can help ease feelings of isolation.

 Understanding diet and its effect on hair growth